What Happens During Removal Proceedings

 Empty court room before removal proceedings

 Removal proceedings, also known as deportation proceedings, are an extremely serious matter.
 The U.S. government is starting a legal process that could result in the person being deported from the United States.
-In reality, the U.S. government can potentially place an non-citizen into removal proceedings.
+In reality, the U.S. government can potentially place any non-citizen into removal proceedings.

 Generally, immigrants who have successfully naturalized as U.S. citizens are protected from removal.
 However, the U.S. government can de-naturalize and deport certain citizens who used fraud or misrepresentation to gain their green card or citizenship.